 Abstract:

-In order to optimize the quality of cod sausage and screen suitable food-grade calcium sources, This study investigated the effects of five food-grade calcium additives(calcium phosphate, calcium lactate, light calcium carbonate, heavy calcium carbonate and calcium chloride)on the gel strength, texture, whiteness, water-holding capacity, moisture content, sensory quality and microstructure of cod sausages.
-The results showed that calcium phosphate addition increased the gel strength of cod sausages by 80.48% and significantly improved texture indices such as springiness and cohesiveness(
+In order to optimize the quality of cod sausage and screen the suitable food-grade calcium sources, the effects of five food-grade calcium additives (calcium phosphate, calcium lactate, light calcium carbonate, heavy calcium carbonate and calcium chloride) on the gel strength, texture, whiteness, water holding capacity, moisture content, sensory quality and microstructure of cod sausage were investigated.
+The results showed that the addition of calcium phosphate increased the gel strength of cod sausages by 80.48% and significantly improved the texture indices such as springiness and cohesiveness (